blattus/website/_drafts/2019-06-02-automating-apartment-search.md

 categories: python
 ---

 I've lived in San Francisco for a little over 3 years and have "recently" been looking for my own apartment.
+The process is more difficult than it should be -- in addition to high rent prices, apartments move _extremely_ quickly: people bring application packets + credit checks to showings, offer multiple months of rent up front, and in some cases offer to pay more than the listed rental price.

-I say "recently" beacuse in reality I've obsessively watched apartment pricing and availability for the last few months.
-Typically this invoves browsing listings on Craigslist and sometimes Padmapper, Hotpads, and Zillow [0].
+I've looked through apartment listings for the past few months, which typically this invoves browsing listings on Craigslist and sometimes Padmapper, Hotpads, and Zillow [0].
 During this search I've had the added luxury of not needing to move quickly.
 I live in a great apartment and neighborhood with some awesome roommates on a month-to-month lease.
 Moving has been about finding my own place, and I've hoped that having the flexiblity of time will make it easier to find a deal...whatever that means today in San Francisco.

 However navigating Craigslist quickly got onerous.
 I tried copying + pasting listings into a google sheet and flagging some for follow-up but found myself needing to dedicate time to searching for apartments, deciding which were worth pursuing, and reaching out to make an introduction.

-I recently discovered (python-craigslist)[https://github.com/juliomalegria/python-craigslist] and ventured that if I could programmatically access Craigslist data I could at least provide myself with a nice, passive way to view apartment listings, and at best accelerate my search and beat the tens of people who apply for each unit (all while gettting to work on a fun python project!)
+I recently discovered [python-craigslist](https://github.com/juliomalegria/python-craigslist) and figured that if I could programmatically access Craigslist data I could at least provide myself with a nice, passive way to view apartment listings, and at best accelerate my search and beat the tens of people who apply for each unit (all while gettting to work on a fun python project!)

+A lot of credit goes to [this post on dataquest.io](https://www.dataquest.io/blog/apartment-finding-slackbot/) which helped me think through the steps to get something like this up and running.

 # Requirements

-To start off, I made a few assumptions based on my experience searching for apartments and things I wanted to bulid to make it easier:
+A few constraints and assumptions on how I wanted to tackle this project:
 - I would focus on using Craigslist as the source of listing data
-- I want to live in some specific neighborhoods in San Francisco and should bound the search to apartments in those locations
+- I want to live in some specific neighborhoods in San Francisco so I limited the search to apartments in those locations
 - I'd really like some way to view the results at my desk or on mobile.
 I've used Discord as a notification engine for some apps in the past, and thought it would be fun to use it for this too [1]

 # Building Things

-First off a lot of credit goes to (this post on dataquest.io)[https://www.dataquest.io/blog/apartment-finding-slackbot/] which helped me think through the steps to get something like this up and running.
-That said, I decided to design my own approach and write my own code so this could also be a educational experience for me.
-For context, I've been working on learning Python and have realized that projects like this one (read: something I'll use) are great motivation.
+I decided I'd prefer to design own approach and write my own code (versus copying + pasting from the above links) so this could be a educational experience for me.
+For context, I've been working on learning Python and have found that the best motivation to keep going is making things I'll really use.

 To start, I  outlined the following rough steps:
 1. Get data from Craigslist